x29a/nec_terrain_root/terroot/README.md

 This app contains all the tools needed to mount /system rw, which is a precondition for a permanent root.

 ## DISCLAIMER
 This app is provided as a demo for advanced users.
 No responsibility is taken, it might turn your phone into a brick.

+##### with great power comes great responsibility!

 /!\ YOU HAVE BEEN WARNED /!\